WHAT IS BIG DATA?

 The main market players

-The Big Data industry has attracted many companies, including the incumbent suppliers of software solutions such as Oracle, SAP and IBM.
+This industry has attracted many companies, including the incumbent suppliers of software solutions such as Oracle, SAP and IBM.
 Large web companies like Google, Facebook, Twitter.
-And Big Data specialists like MapR, Hortonworks or Teradata.
+And data specialists like MapR, Hortonworks or Teradata.
 IT integrators include the big names in this sector with CapGemini, Atos and Accenture.
-Many startups rapidly emerging such as Criteo, Squid, Ysance, Hurence, Dataiku … Not to mention the schools, universities and training organizations that provide partial or complete courses around these Big Data technologies.
+Many startups rapidly emerging such as Criteo, Squid, Ysance, Hurence, Dataiku … Not to mention the schools, universities and training organizations that provide partial or complete courses around these new technologies.